 Daytime in Udon Thani

 Getting around the city is easy and quite cheap.
 Songthaews (small buses), samlors (picture opposite), pedal-driven rickshaws and taxis are all available in Udon Thani.
-As always it’s advisable to negotiate your fare before boarding and in general the prices are very reasonable.
+As always it’s advisable to negotiate your fare before boarding, and in general, the prices are very reasonable.
 Car hire is available at the airport and hotels will provide details of car rental companies.
-Motorcycles can be rented too.
+You can rent motorcycles too.

-Fast food fans will be delighted to know KFC and McDonald’s are alive and well in Udon Thani.
-Starbucks, Mister Donut and ice cream franchise Swensen’s are other big brand names tourists will be happy to see and Thai outlet The Pizza Company will delight fast food fanatics begging for a bite of pepperoni.
+Fast-food fans will be delighted to know KFC and McDonald’s are alive and well in Udon Thani.
+Starbucks, Mister Donut and ice cream franchise Swensen’s are other significant brand names tourists will be happy to see and Thai outlet The Pizza Company will delight fast food fanatics begging for a bite of pepperoni.

-If your hotel doesn’t have a swimming pool or fitness gym ask about one that does.
-The Napalai Hotel (pictured right) has both, and non residents can use the facilities for a very small charge.
+If your hotel doesn’t have a swimming pool or fitness gym, ask about one that does.
+The Napalai Hotel (pictured right) has both, and non-residents can use the facilities for a minimal charge.
 Other leisure activities in Udon Thani include ten pin bowling at Central Plaza, and Nong Prajak Park has an evening group fitness class, a jogging and cycling track, and Thai massage.